IBM-Bluemix-Docs/ComposeForJanusGraph/connecting-bluemix-app.md

 4. Open your application's `manifest.yml` file.

   - Change the `host` value to something unique.
 The host you choose will determinate the subdomain of your application's URL:  `<host>.mybluemix.net`.
   - Change the `name` value.
-The value you choose will be the name of the app as it appears in your Bluemix dashboard.
+The value you choose will be the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.

 5. Update the `services` value in `manifest.yml` to match the name of your service. `manifest.yml` will now look similar to this: